Photo Credit: Drew Fulton (Canopy in the Clouds)

 Andrew Felton, who is currently a USDA-NIFA postdoctoral fellow studying rangeland sensitivity to drought, will leave us this fall to join the faculty in the Department of Land Resources and Environmental Sciences at Montana State University.

 His lab will focus on understanding how climate change impacts the functioning of western US dryland and agricultural systems, with an emphasis on the consequences of ongoing intensification of the water cycle (e.g., drought).
 He'll be looking for graduate students and postdoctoral associates - what a great opportunity.
-We are so excited for Andrew and could not be more excited to continue collaborating far in the future!
-From the International Space Station, An Unprecedented Look At Plant Resilience To Drought4/15/2022 Orange, Calif. — A new instrument on the International Space Station (ISS) is helping scientists understand the inner workings of plant life here on Earth by showing how different plants balance the tradeoffs between growth and water use.
-A team of scientists from NASA’s Jet Propulsion Laboratory (JPL) and Chapman University has now undertaken a major global study of these tradeoffs, described as plant water-use efficiency, among 9 different plant types in 11 ecosystems around the world using tens of millions of observations.
+We are so excited for Andrew and could not be more excited to continue collaborating far in the future! |

 Archives